danielklecha/AutoLocalizer/README.md

 The tool is run from the command line and provides the following options for the translation:

+* Load resx file
 * Translate using Microsoft Translator
-* Use exising translations (available for resx files)
+* Use exising translations
 * Save changes in as resx or po file

 ## Installation